MyStart Health Review

 Who runs it, and how much you can verify

 The legal entity is MyStart Health LLC, a Delaware management services organization that partners with licensed US clinicians.
 It was incorporated in May 2024, with Matthew Stern listed as founder and CEO and Dr. Ritu Chopra as chief medical advisor.
-On the trust side, the picture is mixed but not alarming: the company is LegitScript certified, and we found no FDA warning letters on file for MyStart Health or MyStart Health LLC.
+On the trust side the picture is mixed: the company is LegitScript certified, but it has an FDA warning letter on file, covered in the regulatory notice below.
 Those are meaningful positives for a compounder.

 The gaps are about youth and disclosure.
 The company is barely a year old, so there's little long-term track record to lean on.
 It is not BBB accredited and carries a C+ rating with about ten complaints, most of them centered on shipping delays and difficulty reaching support — worth weighing against the marketing emphasis on 24/7 access.
 And the pharmacy partners aren't publicly named, which means a reader can't independently confirm the 503A compliance chain.
 The efficacy numbers on the homepage also rest on a self-reported survey of just sixteen customers, which is far too small to treat as evidence of how well the program works.